zbtolon/customer-portal/cpmanuserprof.md

 In the customer portal, a user profile contains a variety of data about the user, including contact information and the API key.
 It is also the location in which passwords are stored.
 Additionally, if you have administrative access, you can change permissions and device access from the profile.
 {:shortdesc}

-Within the user profile, you can manage contact information and passwords, view API keys, and update additional permissions and device access (based on your permissions).
+Within the user profile, you can manage contact information and passwords, view API keys, and update additional permissions and device access based on your permissions.

 ## Editing a user profile
 {: #cp_edituserprofile}